Site menu

 Can a childminder offer free early learning and childcare?

-Yes, childminders can 'opt in' to deliver free early learning and childcare.
-In order to be eligible, childminders must be registered with Ofsted and be rated either 'Good' or 'Outstanding', or be awaiting their first full Ofsted inspection.
+Yes, childminders can apply to deliver government funded early learning and childcare.
+To be eligible, childminders must be registered with Ofsted and be rated either 'Good' or 'Outstanding' or be awaiting their first full Ofsted inspection.

 Can a childminder have pets?

 Yes.
-Animals can offer children rich learning experiences but you will need to ensure that children are always supervised when in the company of pets.
-Pet food/litter trays must be inaccessible to children and animals should be kept away from food preparation areas.
+Animals can offer children rich learning experiences but childminders will need to have appropriate risk assessments in place to ensure that children are always supervised when in the company of pets.
+Pet food and litter trays must be inaccessible to children and animals should be kept away from food preparation areas.

 Can I be a childminder if I don't have a garden?

-Childminders are required to provide children with access to an outdoor play area on a daily basis (unless weather conditions make it unsafe).
-If you don't have a garden then you will need to ensure outdoor activities are planned and taken daily elsewhere, for example, at a local park, woodland etc.
+Childminders are required to provide children with daily access to an outdoor play area (unless weather conditions make it unsafe).
+If there is no garden, outdoor activities should be planned and taken daily elsewhere, for example, at a local park, woodland etc.

 Do I need police checks?